Sunday, December 10, 2023

-Yes, our spring clean-up occurs Monday to Friday the first full week of April (2-6 this year).
-Items likely to be removed by staff during spring clean-up include old silk flowers (especially if they are in the way of trimmers), broken items, old flags, old frames & wires, glass items and out-of-date seasonal items.
+Yes, our spring clean-up occurs Monday to Friday the first full week of April (3–7 in 2023).
+Items likely to be removed by staff during spring clean-up include old silk flowers (especially if they are in the way of trimmers), broken items, old flags, plush items, old frames & wires, glass items and out-of-date seasonal items.
 If you have items that you are concerned about, please remove them before the clean-up begins.